 - SOUND 9 or less points: no repairs needed, or only one minor repair needed such as exterior painting or window repair.
 (75.8%) MINOR 10 to 15 points: one or two minor repairs needed, or only one minor repair needed such as patching and painting of siding or re-roofing or window replacement.
 (16.6%) MODERATE 16 to 39 points: two or three minor repairs needed, such as those listed above.
-(5.3%) SUBSTANTIAL 40 to 55 points: repairs needed to at least four of the five surveyed items: - SUBSTANTIAL 40 to 55 points: repairs needed to at least four of the five surveyed items: foundation, roof, siding, window, and doors.
+(5.3%) SUBSTANTIAL 40 to 55 points: repairs needed to at least four of the five surveyed items: foundation, roof, siding, window, and doors.
 (1.6%) - DILAPIDATED 56 or more points: the costs of repair would exceed the cost to replace the residential structure.
 (0.7%)